wp-plugins/multimedia-customer-feedback/readme.txt

 == Description ==

-**Visit the demo site at [http://demo.grabimo.com](http://demo.grabimo.com)**
+**Visit the demo site:[http://demo.grabimo.com](http://demo.grabimo.com)**

 Grabimo is a tool that facilitates business gathering customer feedback in multimedia formats: text, photo, audio, and video.
 The tool makes it easy for business to appreciate customer's time and effort instantly, safely, and simply.
 It is a both PC and mobile friendly out-of-the-box solution, offering feedback campaign setup, customer experience capture, digital content protection, online money payment, and social media sharing.
-With only a few clicks, business has the powerful tool ready.
+With only a few clicks, business has the powerful comment box ready.
 It dramatically increases customer engagement.
-Customers never ignore request for feedback, regardless of business category and size, either mobile app, or home and child care, or weight loss product.
+Customers never ignore request to leave a comment.

 As a business owner, you get candid and objective feedback from your customers.
 You have positive audio visual endorsements to show off your business online and offline.
-You use criticism to improve product design and service quality.
+You use critiques to improve product design and service quality.
 You have objective evidence to evaluate operation performance of individual or organization.
 You have the opportunity to follow up nicely with customers, resulting in long-term customer relationship.

-Collecting feedback is one of the best ways to help retain your existing customers, find customer pain points to make improvements.
+Collecting feedback is one of total customer satisfaction tools to help retain your existing customers, find customer pain points to make improvements.
 The positive feedback is the most powerful tool to generate sales leads.
 Every business should treat collecting feedback as their first